-Ataguba and McIntyre (2012) show that even though healthcare financing is broadly progressive in South Africa, the benefits received from the system are largely attributed to the rich who have relatively better health to the poor.
-Even though public health spending has become significantly more pro-poor since 1994 (Burger et al., 2012), the distribution of benefits remains inequitable (Ataguba & McIntyre, 2012) and the quality of public healthcare to which the poor have access remain inadequate (Burger et al., 2012).
+Ataguba and McIntyre (2012) show that even though healthcare financing is broadly progressive in South Africa, the benefits received from the system are largely attributed to the rich who have relatively better health than the poor.
+Even though public health spending has become significantly more pro-poor since 1994 (Burger et al. 2012), the distribution of benefits remains inequitable (Ataguba and McIntyre 2012) and the quality of public healthcare to which the poor have access remain inadequate (Burger et al. 2012).

-If the poor are underreporting their ill health, their health needs will go unrealized and unmet.
-Since financing of the NHI is based on a model of cross-subsidisation from those who can afford to pay for healthcare to those who cannot afford to pay for healthcare, then an underestimation of the health needs of those who cannot afford to pay ("non-contributing individuals") will decrease the sustainability of NHI financially (Econex, 2009a).
-Establishing the true health needs of vulnerable subgroups is becoming increasingly important with the planning of the NHI.
+If the poor are under-reporting their ill health, their health needs will go unrealized and unmet.
+Since financing of the NHI is based on a model of cross-subsidization from those who can afford to pay for healthcare to those who cannot afford to pay for healthcare, then an underestimation of the health needs of those who cannot afford to pay ('non-contributing individuals') will decrease the sustainability of NHI financially (Econex 2009a).
+Establishing the true health needs of vulnerable sub-groups is becoming increasingly important with the planning of the NHI.

-7. Conclusion:
+7 Conclusion

 The analysis provides evidence that when self-reported health measures are used to calculate health inequalities across income groups, the results are likely to be biased and underestimated.
-From an operational perspective, this could undermine the sustainability of the planned national health insurance.
+From an operational perspective, this could undermine the sustainability of the planned National Health Insurance.